wp-plugins/virtual-brick-social-bar-side-widget/readme.txt

 == Installation ==

-Activate the plugin, go to widgets page and add the widget to the desired location
+Activate the plugin, go to widgets page and add the widget to the desired location on the Sidebar

 == Frequently Asked Questions ==

-= Do I Also Have Pinterest Button =

-Yes You Do!
+= How to Configure my SocialBar ? =
+Go to Admin -> Widgets, Select the Social Bar Widget and Expand Here you can select the title you want and enable or disable buttons

 == Screenshots ==
 1. Front End Screenshot
 2. Front End Screenshot on a different template

 == Changelog ==

+= 1.2.0 =
+* Button Selection - Select Only The Buttons You Want

 = 1.1.0 =
 * Layout Changes